 In 1965, the UCI campus opened.
-Back then, there were still cowboys riding horses and driving cattle in the fields that soon became buildings and parking lots.
-The UCI School of Physical Sciences opened that same year with 212 undergraduate students, 55 graduate students, and 22 faculty members across the Departments of Chemistry, Mathematics, and Physics & Astronomy.
+Back then, there were still cowboys riding horses and driving cattle in the fields that soon became buildings and parking lots, and the UCI School of Physical Sciences opened that same year with 212 undergraduate students, 55 graduate students, and 22 faculty members across the Departments of Chemistry, Mathematics and Physics & Astronomy.

-F. Sherwood Rowland founded the Department of Chemistry, and Rowland set the tone for an inclusive department where each faculty member, regardless of seniority, had an say in the governing of the department.
+Frank Sherwood Rowland founded the Department of Chemistry, and he set the tone for an inclusive department where each faculty member, regardless of seniority, had a say in the governing of the department.
 Rowland’s name now graces Rowland Hall, and it’s there that you’ll also find the Department of Mathematics, which started in 1965 and was led by department chair Bernard Gelbaum.
 Today, our math department excels in pure mathematical areas like geometry and number theory, and in applied areas like mathematical and computational biology.

 It was Rowland who first imagined what would eventually become the Department of Earth System Sciences (ESS); the first department of its kind in the world, ESS approaches the study of Earth from multidisciplinary angles.
 Rowland spoke with a scientist named Ralph Cicerone at a conference in 1989, and, after years of planning, ESS became a department with a formalized Ph.D. program in 1994, with Cicerone as its chair.
 It was the first department in the world dedicated to studying climate change.